ehwest/mdn_qms/source/qms/CM_Communication_Materials/CM_0004_Training_Documents.md

 approval_date: "2020-10-01"
 ---

+# Training Documents

 ## Purpose

-This document identifies the DEVOPS process followed by Medical Data Networks LLC.
-All associates and employees of Medical Data Networks LLC are expected to align their work proceses to support this generic process.
+This document identifies the content of the Quality Manual of Medical Data Networks LLC.

 ## References